klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

 3. Lustre clients access and use the data.
 They make the whole Lustre file system look like a single file system.

-    Now Lustre is transparent in functionality.
+    Lustre is **transparent in functionality**.
 You can use a Lustre file system just as any other regular file system, with all your regular applications.
-However, it is not at really transparent when it comes to performance: How you use Lustre can have a huge impact on performance.
+However, it is **not transparent when it comes to performance**: How you use Lustre can have a huge impact on performance.
 Lustre is optimised very much for high bandwidth access to large chunks of data at a time from multiple nodes in the application simultaneously, and is not very good at handling access to a large pool of small files instead.